alirezabj/Part2-Exercise2/README.md

     }

     /**
-     * Updates the status of the book (e.g., "lost", "removed").
+     * Updates the status of the book
-     * @param status The new status.
+     * @param status The new status
      * @.pre status != null
      * @.post this.getStatus() == status
      */